-For questions regarding the application process please contact Tina Dias at tdias@ wcs.org.
+For questions regarding the application process please contact Tina Dias at firstname.lastname@example.org.

 WCS Canada is committed to creating an accessible and inclusive organization.
-We are committed to providing barrier-free and accessible employment practices.
+We are committed to providing barrier-free and accessible employment practice.
 Applicants with a disability or any special needs may make a request for accommodation at any stage of the recruitment process, and we will work with you to meet your needs.
-Such requests should be communicated to Tina Dias (tdias@ wcs.org) or by phone at 416-850-9038 ext.
+Such requests should be communicated to Tina Dias (email@example.com) or by phone 416-850-9038 ext.
 30.

 Deadline for Applications: May 12, 2021